Cero-Trade/CeroTrade-IREC-LATAM/README.md

 `npm run deploy`: used to upgrade all canisters excluding dynamic canisters.

-`npm run deploy modules` or `npm run deploy --modules`: used to upgrade all canisters including dynamic canisters.
+`npm run deploy modules`: used to upgrade all canisters including dynamic canisters.

-`npm run deploy clean` or `npm run deploy --clean`: used to deploy canisters from zero, useful when run dfx start --clean.
+`npm run deploy clean`: used to deploy canisters from zero, useful when run dfx start --clean.

 ## Project setup